lcandiago/clicker.js/README.md

 ```

 # Example
-http://www.vagabeatles.com.br - Turn on the Clicker Mode at the top-right button "Let's Click".
+- [VagaBeatles Website](http://www.vagabeatles.com.br) - Turn on the Clicker Mode at the top-right button "Let's Click".